CatThingy/vex-info/README.md

 Usage: `awards [SKU | team]`

 Shows all awards awarded at an event if the SKU is given, or shows all awards received by a team if their team number is given.

+---
+### `stats`
+Usage: `stats [team] [season?]`

+Show competition statistics about the given team in the given season.
+If no season is specified, the current competitive season is used.

+The stats shown are OPR, DPR, CCWM, W-L-T, and Auton Win%.
+OPR, or offensive power rating, shows the point-scoring capabilities of a given team.
+Higher is better.
+DPR, or defensive power rating, shows the defensive capabilitiess of a given team.
+Lower is better.
+CCWM is the combined contribution to the winning margin.
+It can be calculated by subtracting DPR from OPR.
+Higher is better.
+W-L-T shows wins, losses, and ties, in that order.
+Auton Win% is the percentage of matches where a given team's alliance won the autonomous period.
+If a tie occurs, it counts as 0.5 wins for this statistic.